 Bastille supports a templating system allowing you to apply files, pkgs and execute commands inside the containers automatically.

 Currently supported template hooks are: LIMITS, INCLUDE, PRE, FSTAB, PKG, OVERLAY, SYSRC, SERVICE, CMD.
-Planned template hooks include: PF, LOG.

 Templates are created in \${bastille_prefix}/templates and can leverage any of the template hooks.
-Simply create a new directory named after the template. eg;